zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/graph/graph.md

     ![](./images/IMGG12.PNG " ")

 6. What did people buy from the Online Store.
-Return first 50 results.
+Return the first 50 results of what the people purchased.

     ```
     <copy>